 Turn off GPS, Bluetooth, and Wi-Fi

-GPS, Bluetooth and Wi-Fi are some of the features that consume the most battery and that lead to overheating.
-It’s easier to turn off all these features if you’re phone is the one that’s overheating, since you can still use its basic features without them.
+GPS, Bluetooth and Wi-Fi are some of the features that consume the most battery power and that lead to overheating.
+It’s easier to turn off all of these features if your phone is the one that’s overheating, since you can still use its basic features without them.

 Check your battery or task manager

 All phones and laptops offer ways of knowing which apps, websites, and programs are consuming the most battery power.
 These programs are usually the ones that are also overheating your phone, so make sure to force quit them and check if your phone cools down after a minute or two.

 Your phone and laptop case could prevent air from flowing freely in your device, especially when you’re charging them and they’re receiving extra heat.
 If you think your case might be causing extra heat, make sure to remove it when you’ve plugged in your device to an outlet.